ioanngolovko/transliterator/README.md

 "# transliterator"

-If You have installed maven and java8 we can just run mvn clean install to build the project
+If You have installed maven and java8 you can just run mvn clean install to build the project

 You can run it by different ways:
 1. from IDE